-"You bitch… you think you can..
+"You bitch… you think you can...
 Refuse me?"
 The man slurred out, obviously drunk.
-He reached forth and grabbed her other arm to hold her in place.
+He reached out and grabbed her other arm to hold her in place.
 "You've got no idea… what I can do…"

 "St-stop it!"
-Izuku's voice scratched out, almost cracking but holding somewhat strong as he spoke.
-The man and woman both paused at his intrusion, the drunk only casting a sideways glance Izuku's way.
+Izuku's voice scratched out, almost cracking but holding just enough weight for the fighting pair to pause at his intrusion.
+The drunk threw a sideways glance Izuku's way.

 "You damn brat!
 I'll sue!"

 As if being Quirkless wasn't enough of a strike on his life already.
-Carrying a criminal record was worse, in Izuku's opinion.
-What Hero office would accept someone with a record, anyways?
+What kind of Hero Office would accept someone with a record, anyways?

 "Damn."
-Izuku heard Sojiro whistle, turning around to see the coffee shop owner glancing around the room, slightly impressed.
-"I figured you were doing a bit of cleaning, but I didn't think you'd get so much done already.
+Izuku heard Sojiro whistle, turning around to see the coffee shop owner glancing around the room.
+"I figured you were a hard worker but I didn't think you'd get so much done already.
 Not bad.
 Though I guess it's normal to want to keep your room clean."

 "I-I've come up with a list of things I found in here."
 Izuku declared, reaching into his back pocket and pulling out a notepad.
-"First was that there were a bunch of things like books and small hardware pieces lying around.
-I wanted to find out from you first what would be okay to toss out.
-There was a bike in it all which seems to be in decent shape.
-I put the less practical but nonetheless noteworthy items in a trash bag for you to sort through.
+"First, there were a bunch of things like books and small pieces of hardware lying around.
+I wanted to ask you what would be okay to toss out.
+There was a bike in the pile that seems to be in decent shape.
+I put the less practical but noteworthy items in a trash bag for you to sort through.
 The ones that seemed more important I put into those boxes next to them, but if you find something you still want to throw out among them, you can.
-I then started to…" And thus began one of Izuku's mumbling tyrades, Sojiro blinking as the green haired teen continued to mutter out small but quick sentences as he continued to dot down the items listed in his notebook.
+I then started to…"

-Izuku blushed in embarrassment, rubbing the back of his head sheepishly.
-"Y-yeah, sorry about that… I've been known to do that kinda often, sometimes…" he admitted, remembering his times at school when he would be caught by other students doing the same.
+"Y-yeah, sorry about that… I've been known to do that sometimes…" He admitted, remembering the times he'd be caught doing the same at school.

 "A-ah, I see.
 Th-thank you, Sakura-san."
 Izuku nodded, bowing in appreciation.

 "Yeah.
-Just remember to stay out of anything else down there.
-Oh, and as a reminder before I go, tomorrow we're going to your new school, Shuujin Academy.
-We've got to get your class schedule and meet with the principle."
+Just remember not to touch anything else.
+Oh, just as a reminder before I go, tomorrow we're visiting your new school, Shujin Academy.
+We've got to get your class schedule and meet with the principal."

 "R-right, sorry for prying…"

-The moment that Izuku felt his mind forced awake was a rough one.
-He was sweating and struggled against the sensation.
-With a start, Izuku's eyes shot open, an unsettling feeling overcoming his body.
-The moment that he opened his eyes, Izuku could tell something was off.
 The ceiling was much darker than before and higher off the ground than he remembered.
-A faint light shined above his head, and the walls around him were much closer.
+A faint light shined above his head, and the walls around him were much closer than before.

-Izuku meekly placed his hands on the bars as he stared out the the man, unable to formulate a solid response.
-Instead, his lips curled up and the teen desperately tried to figure out his current situation.
-When no answer came, only one thing came to mind for him to say:
+Izuku meekly placed his hands on the bars as he stared at his captor, unable to formulate a solid response.
+Instead, the man's lips curled up as watched the teen fruitlessly pull at the bars The captive screaming the one thing any sane person would in this predicament: